deprecated-packages/symplify/packages/smart-file-system/README.md

 ```
 ## Contribute

 The sources of this package are contained in the symplify monorepo.
-We welcome contributions for this package on [symplify/packages/smart-file-system](https://github.com/symplify/symplify/tree/master/packages/smart-file-system).
+We welcome contributions for this package at [symplify/symplify](https://github.com/symplify/symplify).